 Students may not precept with relatives or close friends as preceptors.
-Preceptors must have a current, unencumbered state license and national certification, as appropriate, in the population-focused or specialty practice area.
-Preceptors must hold a master's degree in their field at minimum.
+Preceptors must have a current, unencumbered state license and national certification, as appropriate, in the population focused or specialty practice area.
+Students may precept with a nurse practitioner, physician (e.g. MD, DO), or Physician Assistant (PA).
 The preceptor must have at least one year of experience in the area of advanced practice relevant to the student's clinical focus.
-Students may spend no more than two semesters with an individual preceptor and/or at an individual clinical site without Clinical Placement Coordinator and Concentration Coordinator approval.
+Students may spend no more than two semesters with an individual preceptor without faculty approval.
 Students should have no more than two preceptors during a single clinical course without faculty approval.
 The required student to preceptor ratio should be 1:1 if preceptor is seeing his/her own patients and 2:1 if preceptor is not seeing his/her own patients.
 Students are encouraged to precept with nurse practitioners.
 A nurse practitioner preceptor is required for at least one semester during the program.
-If the student secures a placement in which the preceptor and/or clinical site require compensation, the student is responsible for payment if they choose to proceed with said placement.

-MSN Student Clinical Site and Preceptor Approval Process
+Nurse Practitioner Student Clinical Site and Preceptor Approval Process:

 - 1. Review this document in its entirety. - 2.
 Review the appropriate Student Handbook for your degree program in its entirety. - 3.
-Learn to navigate MedaTrax (see instructions below). - 4.
+Learn to navigate Project Concert (see instructions below).
+Students in FNP or PMHNP will use the ETSU Project Concert and students in AGACNP, PNP-PC, and WHCNP will use TTU Medatrax for all clinicals.
+The exception is MSN-DNP students who are pursuing a different concentration from their MSN concentration or current certification.
+These students may have to learn the Project Concert and Medatrax systems in order to meet SACCOC 1/3-rules (stating that at least 1/3 of their curriculum must be taken at each institution in a joint program).
+Contact your concentration advisor for questions. - 4.
 Begin preceptor/clinical site search as early as possible.
 You may (and should if possible) secure commitments for future semesters beyond the one to two semesters discussed below.
-Names of previous preceptors/sites are available in MedaTrax.
-These names provide information for potential preceptors for students. - 5.
-Once a potential preceptor is identified, the student submits the Preceptor Intent Form. - 6.
-Students will submit a Preceptor Intent Form for each preceptor he/she has for a practicum course, even if the student has previously worked with the preceptor. - 7.
-The Preceptor Intent Form is submitted at least one to two semesters earlier than the expected clinical rotation.
-To facilitate the process, the following deadlines for submitting the Preceptor Intent Form are established: - a.
-Fall Semester May 1 - b.
-Spring Semester October 1 - c.
-Summer Semester February 1 - d.
+Names of previous preceptors/sites are available in the clinical management system (i.e. Project Concert or Medatrax).
+These names provide information for potential preceptors for students and are not exclusive to the degree program (MSN, DNP, etc.) or concentration (FNP, AGACNP, etc.). - 5.
+Once a potential preceptor is identified, the student submits the Preceptor Intent form found in Project Concert or Medatrax.
+(Check with the concentration appropriate school's Project Concert/Medatrax contact for a copy of preapproved preceptor intent forms).

+- 6. Students will submit a Preceptor Intent Form for each preceptor he/she has for a practicum course, even if the student has previously worked with the preceptor.

+- 7. The Preceptor Intent Form is submitted at least one to two semesters earlier than the expected clinical rotation.
+To facilitate the process, the following deadlines for submitting the Preceptor Intent Form are established:

+- a.
+Fall Semester May 1

+- b.
+Spring Semester October 1

+- c.
+Summer Semester February 1

 Note: Late submissions will be processed, but may not be finalized by the start of the semester.
 This can delay a student's entry into the clinical site.
-Students are not permitted to enter the clinical site or work with a preceptor until approved and until the official TTU semester start date. - 8.
-Once the Preceptor Intent Form is completed in MedaTrax, the Clinical Placement Coordinator or related personnel reviews and assures the preceptor has the following: - A. Current unencumbered state license. - B. Current national certification. - C. Current Preceptor Agreement and Clinical Affiliation Agreement is in place (managed by the TTU Clinical Placement Coordinator).
+Students are not permitted to enter the clinical site or work with a preceptor until approved and until the official ETSU semester start date.

+8. Once the Preceptor Intent Form is completed in Project Concert/Medatrax, the Clinical Placement

+Coordinator or related personnel reviews and assures the preceptor has the following: A. Current unencumbered state license.
+B. Current national certification.

+C. Current Preceptor Agreement and Clinical Affiliation Agreement is in place (managed by the ETSU Office of Student Services and Graduate Programs Clinical Coordinator or TTU clinical coordinator).